ENDE

 • Phase 1 and Phase 2 settings: We recommend always opting for the strongest algorithms supported by your gateway.
 For example, VPN Tracker is compatible with AES up to AES-256 and supports Diffie Hellman up to group 18

-• Network access: Most devices will require you to configure the network your users will have access to via the VPN.
+• Network access: Most devices will require you to configure the network your users will have access to via your IKEv1 IPSec VPN.
 Usually this will be the gateway's LAN network (e.g. 192.168.142.0/24)

 • Remote endpoint: Sometimes you will need to specify the address VPN clients will be using when connected through VPN.
 If possible, set this to “any address” or “dynamic” (some- times also referred to as “0.0.0.0/0”